-Today is Corn on the Cob Day, a great time to celebrate a very math-y food.
-For starters, what are all those bumpy kernels for?
-Unlike fruits that come from a fluffy flower, for corn the ear IS the flower, and the kernels are the seeds.
-It turns out that every ear of corn has to grow an even number of rows.
+June 11 is Corn on the Cob Day, a great time to celebrate a very math-y food.
+The kernels are actually seeds, and every ear of corn grows an even number of rows.
 Most ears have 16 rows, which hold 800 kernels in total.
-Those kernels add up fast: A “bushel” is an 8-gallon barrel, and a bushel of corn will have about 72,000 kernels and weigh 56 pounds!
-We use corn to make more than 3,500 things, including foods like cereal, peanut butter and marshmallows.
-The starch is also used to make stuff like fireworks, glue, and batteries.
-Very cool, but the foods sound yummier!
+We use corn to make more than 3,500 things, including cereal, peanut butter and marshmallows.
+The starch is also used to make fireworks, glue, and batteries.
+Very cool, but the foods sound yummier.

 Wee ones: Corn can grow in many colors: purple, green, blackish, bluish, red, white, and of course yellow.
 How many colors is that?

 Little kids: A number is even if it can be cut into 2 equal parts.
 What numbers from 1 to 10 are even?
 Bonus: All even numbers end in the same digits as those 5 numbers.
 If an ear of corn has to have an even number of rows, can it have 15 rows?